 Keeping the Flow

-Goleta Sanitary District's constant focus on maintaining the collection system in top condition.
-Additionally, the District agressively promotes responsible use of our system to residents whose cooperations is essentail in keeping our system in operating efficiently and reduces maintenance needs.
-Resident's cooperation in not dumping grease and toxics into the system has helped protect everyone's safety as well as the environment.
+Goleta Sanitary District's constant focus on maintaining the Collection System in top condition.
+Additionally, the District agressively promotes responsible use of our system to residents and businesses whose cooperations is essential in keeping our system operating efficiently and reducing maintenance needs.
+Residents' and business owners' cooperation in keeping fats, oils, and grease (FOG), toxic substances including medications, and inappropriate items, such as wipes and paper towels, out of the system has helped protect everyone's safety as well as protecting the environment.
 For more information on being a good steward of our system visit What 2 Flush.

 The District carries out a formal plan of preventative maintenance to stop problems before they occur.
 Pipelines throughout the collection system are cleaned on a routine schedule and then televised so staff can determine where additional maintenance is needed.

-The District's “Combination Jet Rodder” truck cleans wastewater collection pipelines with powerful water jets and a debris vacuum system eliminates obstruction and prevents sewage spills.
+The District's combination trucks, the Vactor and Vaccon clean wastewater collection pipelines with powerful water jets and debris vacuum systems which eliminate obstructions and prevent sewage spills.

 Goleta Sanitary uses a computer system called Geographic Information System (GIS) to create digital maps with accurate locations of roads, pipelines and buildings.
 Residents within the Goleta Sanitary District service area can receive a print-out of their sewer line connection.